ymoslem/MT-Preparation/README.md

 ## Subwording

-It is recommended to run the subwording process as it helps your Machine Translation engine avoid out-of-vocabulary tokens.
-The subwording scripts apply [SentencePiece](https://github.com/google/sentencepiece) on your source and target Machine Translation files.
+It is recommended to run the subwording process, as it helps your Machine Translation engine avoid out-of-vocabulary tokens.
+The subwording scripts apply [SentencePiece](https://github.com/google/sentencepiece) to your source and target Machine Translation files.
 There are three scripts provided:

 ### 1. Train a subwording model